open-dovetail/fabric-chaincode/activity/delete/README.md

 # Fabric Delete activity

-This Flogo activity contribution can be configured to perform any delete operations on Hyperledger Fabric distributed ledger and private data collections.
+This Flogo activity contribution can be configured to perform delete operations on Hyperledger Fabric distributed ledger and private data collections.
 Some delete operations are demonstrated in the [contract example](../../contract).

 ## Delete one or more ledger states by state keys

-The operation requires input data of one or an array of key-value pairs, and optionally specify one or more composite-keys.
-For `insert-only` operations, you can turn on the `createOnly` flag, e.g.,
+This operation requires input data of one or an array of state keys, and optionally the definitions of one or more composite-keys, e.g.,

 ```json
     "activity": {